jeffryjegan/people-search/README.md

 # Code

-The code for this application is here in this GitHub repository and the people-search-api repository.
+The code for this application is here in this GitHub repository (https://github.com/jeffryjegan/people-search) and the people-search-api repository (https://github.com/jeffryjegan/people-search-api).
 The front-end files are in this repository.
 The run-time compiled code is in dist/people-search.
 The back-end files are in the people-search-api repository.